Are there other worlds we don't know about in our universe?

 Fig.4 The Relation with a wave function in quantum mechanics.

-In this model, with the flow from the full spiritual state (S = 1) to the full material state (S = 0), wave functions can collapse without intervention of any observers.
+As shown in the above figure, there is a flow from the full spiritual state (S = 1) to the full material state (S = 0) and wave functions exist as intermediate states between S = 1 and S = 0.

-On the other hand, without the above flow, wave functions will never collapse and the specific material state will never be realized in the physical world.
+In other words, without the flow from the spirt world to the physical world, wave functions will never collapse and the specific material state will not be realized in the physical world.

 The Definition of the 5th Dimension in Shinto Philosophy